May faces fresh Brexit hurdles despite clearing parliament

 She plans to take just two years to agree the divorce and a new trade deal and faces the possibility of leaving without an agreement – a scenario that business leaders have compared to falling off a cliff.

-The resilience of the economy has so far helped May, as pre-referendum warnings that a Brexit vote would spark a recession have so far failed to materialise.
+The resilience of the economy has so far helped May, as pre-referendum warnings that a Brexit vote would spark a recession have so far failed to materialize.

 But deep uncertainty lies ahead as Britain prepares to renegotiate ties with its biggest trading partner, the single European market of 500 million consumers.